 Degreasers are solvent based chemical substances majorly used in dissolving or removing water insoluble substances such as grease, waxes, lubricants, paints, corrosive products or organic films from hard surfaces (Nrior and Odokuma, 2015).
 They are used to remove oil-borne soils or oils that have been welded, stamped and machined from objects.
 Degreasers may be oil or water-based and are usually used for both domestic and industrial purposes such as in nuclear power plants, optics automotive, transportation, aircraft as well as cleaning the floors and tiles, etc. (DEEP, 2013)

-According to the Department of Energy and Environmental Protection of the United States (DEEP) (2013), most oil-based degreasers easily evaporate and are typically harmful to humans and flammable, as tiny amounts reaching the surface or groundwater can lead to major pollution, in other words, contribute to the ground level zone or smog.
+According to the Department of Energy and Environmental Protection of the United States (DEEP) (2013), most oil-based degreasers easily evaporate and were typically harmful to humans and flammable, as tiny amounts reaching the surface or groundwater can lead to major pollution, in other words, contribute to the ground level zone or smog.
 Water-based degreasers are generally eco-friendly and safer for humans and the environment, when compared to oil-based degreasers, they are less toxic.

 Humans have over the years, from their activities introduced substances with toxic properties into the environment.
 For instance, soil, air, and water bodies have been polluted via oil exploration, illegal bunkering, the release of wastes, etc. The toxicity and risk levels of these substances vary for both flora and fauna in the ecosystems as the effect of the toxic substances may be immediate or long-term, which may affect the chemical or genetic composition of the environment (Ogbonna et al., 2020).
 As a result, toxic substances that have been introduced to the soil or groundwater must be removed, reduced, mitigated, or remedied by the activities of man through the introduction of microorganisms to detoxify contaminants via the process known as Bioremediation (Douglas et al., 2022)